What are your office hours?

 Delinquent Motor Vehicles Taxes are reported to DMV.
 You will be prohibited from registering or renewing any vehicle until such time as all motor vehicles taxes have been paid in full.
 To receive an immediate clearance, delinquent taxes must be paid with cash, bank check, or money order.
-If you choose to pay with a personal check a 5 – day waiting period will be required to obtain a release.
+If you choose to pay with a personal check a 3 – day (Business) or online a 1-day (Business) waiting period will be required to obtain a release.
 DMV will not accept your payment receipt in lieu of a clearance.
 Our department will log on to DMV and clear taxes on a weekly basis.

 What types of enforcement action are taken on delinquent taxes?

 - Alias Tax Warrants issued November and April to a State Marshal